Learn more about the M.S. Aging & Health Program

 A descriptive listing of the core courses and concentration courses can be viewed on our Course Descriptions page.

 The structure for the Master of Science in Aging & Health Program comprises a 3-semester program of 8 core courses and 3-4 concentration courses.
-A required Capstone/Internship project can be performed over the summer or the semester.
+A required Capstone/Internship project can be performed over the summer.

 Areas of Concentration